belodetek/black.box/README.md

 A [subscription](#subscription) is required to activate the device.
 This service is offered on a rolling subscription basis, with first month free.
 Afterwards a monthly subscription fee applies, unless the subscription is [cancelled](#cancellation) prior to the next billing cycle.

 # instructions
-* obtain a compatible device and SD card (4GB is enough)
+* obtain a Rasberry Pi 3 and SD card (4GB+)
 * download and install [Etcher](http://www.etcher.io/)
 * download the [.img](#) file
-* burn the `.img` file to the SD card, eject the freshly burnt card and insert into your Rasberry Pi
+* burn the `.img` file to the SD card, eject the freshly burnt card and insert into your device
-* connect your Rasberry Pi to the Internet using a spare Ethernet port on your router
+* connect your device to the Internet using a spare Ethernet port on your router
-* power the Rasberry Pi using the recommended power adapter (**do not** just plug in into a spare USB port)
+* power the device using the recommended power adapter (**do not** power off a USB port)
 * after a few minutes, connect to the new Wi-Fi network called `black.box`
 * your `black.box` will automatically connect to a VPN server in the default region[[n4](#footnotes)]
 * visit the local API at [http://172.24.255.254/](http://172.24.255.254/)